deviare/jobfinder/README.md

 Optionaly can send mail to apply to the job, must provide credentials for smtp server, body text, and attachement (Curriculum)

-The program assume you have firefox and geckodriver installed respectively in /usr/bin/firefox-esr and /usr/local/bin/geckodriver and you are using a *nix-like system
+The program assume you have firefox and geckodriver installed respectively in /usr/bin/firefox-esr and /usr/local/bin/geckodriver and you are using a *nix system

 The program is build to run with a linkedin account with italian lenguage.